-The pressure was measured with a pressure DAC and 2 pressure transducers which connected to a computer with the program LabVIEW set up.
-The pressure inside the hood unit and the atmospheric pressure outside were measured.
-The measurement from the transducers was carried to a DAC which transferred the data to the computer.
-The computer program LabVIEW interpreted and recorded the data collect by the transducers and DAC.
-Then LabVIEW converted the data to a readable pressure measurement.
-Two readings were conducted at seven different locations within the hood.
+To measure the pressure within each unit we will obtain a pressure DAC and 7 pressure transducers which will connect to a computer with the program LabVIEW set up.
+The pressure inside the units and the atmospheric pressure outside are to be measured in each unit built.
+The measurements from the transducers is carried to a DAC which takes the data and transfers it to the computer.
+The computer has a program LabVIEW which interprets and records the data collect by the transducers and DAC.
+Then LabVIEW takes the data and converts it to a readable pressure measurement.
+Three readings will be conducted at seven different locations within the hood and room.
 One measurement 6" below the FFU, a measurement at the bottom of the unit, on all four walls, and outside the unit.
-Measuring each location 3 times ensured accuracy.
-The testing equipment was purchased by the client.
+By measuring each location 3 times ensures accuracy.
+The testing equipment will be obtained through the client, Dr. Becker.